oroinc/documentation/commerce/user_guide/products/products/actions_main/create_simple.rst

       .. image:: /user_guide/img/products/products/ProductsCreate0_1.png
          :class: with-border

-   b) Select the product status (e.g. Enabled/Disabled).
+   b) Select the product status: *Enabled* or *Disabled*.
 When disabled, product is not included into the catalog and is considered to be a draft.

       .. image:: /user_guide/img/products/products/ProductsCreate_Status.png
          :class: with-border